-The core element of the infrastructure, which allows one to build REST APIs in Integrator, is the HTTP listener.
-The HTTP listener is a special type of connector that is constantly listening to incoming HTTP requests, using a configurable PATH and METHOD.
+The core element of the infrastructure, which allows one to build REST APIs in Etlworks Integrator, is the HTTP Listener.
+The HTTP Listener is a special type of connector that is constantly listening to incoming HTTP requests, using a configurable

-Depending upon which side of the transformation (source or destination) the HTTP listener sits, it can either push payload to the flow or return a response to the client.
+Depending upon which side of the transformation (source or destination) the HTTP Listener sits, it can either push the payload to the Flow or return a response to the client.

-A user-defined API allows the developer to create custom endpoints, which can receive payloads from third-party applications, triggering execution of Integrator's flows.
+A user-defined API allows the developer to create custom endpoints, which can receive payloads from third-party applications, triggering execution of the Etlworks Integrator's Flows.

 - REQUEST CONTENT TYPE: not required.